 Vivian was described by many as being willing to work like a man.
 She was willing to travel the circuit and perform night after night.
 Vivian Vachon had some rough matches.
-She was also described as having unusual combination of technique, strength and athleticism that many women just didn’t have.
-Back then, if you watch any of the older matches, a lot of times there was a lot of hair pulling, slapping, almost clawing being done in women’s wrestling.
-It seems like Vivian with her athleticism and training actually did a lot of moves with technique.
+She was also described as having an unusual combination of technique, strength, and athleticism that many women just didn’t have.
+Back then, if you watch any of the older matches, a lot of times there was a lot of hair-pulling, slapping, almost clawing being done in women’s wrestling.
+It seems like Vivian with her athleticism and training did a lot of moves with technique.

 Vivian Vachon vs. The Fabulous Moolah

 I read a couple of articles from 1972 and 1973 that stated that many thought Vivian might start taking on the women’s circuit across the country instead of just the AWA.
 Many promoters wanted her to be the star of their women’s circuit.
 People were talking about her unseating Moolah, yet that didn’t happen.

 l looked and looked, but couldn’t find out why.
 As I said, there’s a thread where they mention Vivian going up against Moolah and her possibly being in line to take over for Moolah.
 But then it’s all of a sudden gone.
 It just makes me wonder what was going on backstage in all of these different promotions.
 Did Vivian try to be a star in one promotion or area in particular that Moolah had connections to?
 Did Moolah put a stop to it because she controlled a lot of the women’s bookings?
 What exactly went on?
 I wish someone would let the cat out of the bag.